-We define the \defn{shared-literal graph} of a 3SAT instance to have one vertex for each clause, and connect two clauses by an edge if they share a literal; see Figure~\ref{shared literal graph}.
+Define the \defn{shared-literal graph} of a 3SAT instance to have one vertex for each clause, and connect two clauses by an edge for each literal they share; see Figure~\ref{shared literal graph}.
 For a {\weirdSAT} instance, the shared-literal graph has two additional properties.
 By the E1N constraint, every edge corresponds to a shared \emph{positive} literal.
 By the 2P property, the shared-literal graph has maximum degree~$2$.
 We will show that we can in fact reduce the shared-literal graph to maximum degree~$1$.

 \begin{definition} A \defn{\pospathSAT} instance is an instance of {\weirdSAT} whose shared-literal graph is a matching. \end{definition}

 \begin{theorem} is NP-complete. \end{theorem}

 \begin{proof} Trivially, {\pospathSAT} $\in$ NP.
 We reduce {\weirdSAT} to {\pospathSAT} to show {\pospathSAT} is NP-hard.
 Refer to Figure~\ref{pospathSAT}.